.png)

 The result is a market in transition, not through disruption, but through gradual structural change.

-One of the most important insights from the workshop is that merchant retention is not driven by satisfaction, but by friction.
+One of the most important insights from the survey is that merchant retention is not driven by satisfaction, but by friction.

 The implication is structural: the primary moat for incumbent PSPs is not product superiority but switching friction.
 Any innovation that reduces migration complexity, whether technical, contractual, or operational, represents a direct threat to that moat.